Atlas (robot): Reactions

 Atlas was unveiled to the public on July 11, 2013.
-The New York Times said that its debut was "a striking example of how computers are beginning to grow legs and move around in the physical world", describing the robot as "a giant – though shaky – step toward the long-anticipated age of humanoid robots."
+The New York Times said that its debut was "a striking example of how computers are beginning to grow legs and move around in the physical world", describing the robot as "a giant – though shaky – step toward the long-anticipated age of humanoid robots".
 Gary Bradski, a specialist in artificial intelligence, declared that "a new species, Robo sapiens, are emerging".

+Electric model (2024-present)

+The new fully electric Atlas, revealed in 2024 following the previous model's retirement, is designed to be a commercial solution for industry environments and the like, similar to Spot and Stretch.

+Reactions

+The new fully electric Atlas revealed in April 17, 2024 drew many fearful reactions, calling the new robot "unnerving", especially in reference to its reveal video.